 - Need based: Applicants who have financial need and those who participate in the McNairs Scholars or PPIA Fellows programs may be eligible for an application fee waiver from the UW Graduate School.
 See the UW Graduate School fee waiver policy and application

 Applicants who receive a denial decision may petition to appeal the decision within two weeks of the denial.
-For more information see the MN admissions appeal policy.

-Updated April 2022
+Updated December 2022